Skip to content Skip to footer

 • Two Different Storage Media: It is advisable to back up the data on two different storage media.
 This could be, for example, a local server and an external hard drive.
 Using different media minimizes the risk that both copies could be lost simultaneously due to the same event (such as hardware failure).
 Do not rely on hard drives only!

-A research laboratory could secure its data as follows:
+Example of a Backup Plan - A research laboratory could secure its data as follows:

 • Primary Copy: Store the original data on the laboratory server with regularly maintaining and backup procedures.